ConSol-Monitoring/omd-labs-docker/README.md

       make startvol

 This starts the container with the three data volumes.
-Everything the container writes into one of those three folder, it will write it into the persistent file system.
+Everything the container writes into one of those three folder, it will synchronized into the persistent file system.

 (`make startvol` is just a handy shortcut to bring up the container.
 In Kubernetes/OpenShift you won't need this.)